lpabst/flashcard-tutorial/README.md

-# Create-React-App Seed
+# Flashcard Tutorial

-This is the project I'll use for my udemy course
+This is the repo for the flashcard app I am building in my Udemy course